NormLorenz/angular-fundamentals/READMETOO.md

 * use one-way data binding/data flow
 * data down, actions up
 * smart/dumb components
-* CTRL F2 to Rename Symbol

-* to scroll the screen up and down use the CTRL + scroll button
-* to scroll the screen left and right use the CTRL + scroll button
 * to make property binding wrap in [] brackets